AJMartel/iOWatch/README.md

-# watch
+# iO watch

+This is a simple jet powerful digital wristwatch.
+The heart of this watch is the much-respected ATMega328 using a precise RTC clock-source to keep the time.
+To check the time, just press one of the two buttons on the side, and the time will shows up on a twelve LED’s shaped like a classic analog watch face.
+While designing this watch my two top priorities were to make this watch look nice and compact while still being easy to solder and assemble, making it available to both beginners and experienced folks.
+With some optimization, the watch is running at really low power which means you should get around 1 year of run time on a single CR2032 coin cell!

+For full guide visit this [link](http://mblazevic.com/iowatch-preparation/).

-The main function of this program is to use the full potential of extremely accurate DS3231 (with temperature compensation) timekeeping sensor and show us that time precise!
+The main function of this demo program is to use the full potential of extremely accurate DS3231 (with temperature compensation) timekeeping sensor.

+## DEMO code features

-## [Short Press] displaying time
+### [Short Press] displaying time

   The Watch is designed with 12LED's positioned in Circle-like so